TheCatLady/docker-qnap-pushover/README.md

 Show your support by starring this project! &#x1F31F; Pull requests, bug reports, and feature requests are also welcome!

-You can also support me by [becoming a GitHub sponsor](https://github.com/sponsors/TheCatLady) or [making a one-time PayPal donation](http://paypal.me/DHoung) &#x1F496;
+You can also support me by [becoming a GitHub sponsor](https://github.com/sponsors/TheCatLady) or [making a one-time donation](https://github.com/sponsors/TheCatLady?frequency=one-time) &#x1F496;